zodb/relstorage/README.txt

 Q: Can RelStorage replace ZRS (Zope Replication Services)?

     A: Yes, RelStorage inherits the asynchronous master/slave replication capability of MySQL and other databases.
-The author is currently looking for funding opportunities to support master/master replication.
+RelStorage has also been proven to work with Oracle RAC.

 Q: How do I set up an environment to run the RelStorage tests?